The United Kingdom has long been a destination for people from around the world seeking new opportunities and a stable life.

 3. The Impact of Values on Everyday Interactions

-In daily life, these values influence how individuals interact with each other and with institutions.
-For instance, tolerance and mutual respect contribute to a peaceful coexistence among people of diverse backgrounds, promoting social harmony.
+In everyday life, these values influence how individuals interact with each other and with institutions.
+Tolerance and mutual respect can support peaceful coexistence among people of diverse backgrounds, contributing to social stability.

 Section C: Integration and Values within UK Visa and Citizenship Requirements